manish-chet/Data-Engineering-Works/docs/hadoop/HadoopArchitecture.md

 ![Steps](block.svg)

 Block is nothing but the smallest unit of storage on a computer system.
 It is the smallest contiguous storage allocated to a file.
 In Hadoop, we have a default block size of 128MB or 256MB.

+!!!
+Note "Note"
     If you have a file of 50 MB and the HDFS block size is set to 128 MB, the file will only use 50 MB of one block.
 The remaining 78 MB in that block will remain unused, as HDFS blocks are allocated on a per-file basis.
     It's important to note that this is one of the reasons why HDFS is not well-suited to handling a large number of small files.
 Since each file is allocated its own blocks, if you have a lot of files that are much smaller than the block size, then a lot of space can be wasted.
     This is also why block size in HDFS is considerably larger than it is in other file systems (default of 128 MB, as opposed to a few KBs or MBs in other systems).

 Larger block sizes mean fewer blocks for the same amount of data, leading to less metadata to manage, less communication between the NameNode and DataNodes, and better performance for large, streaming reads of data.

 #### Replication Management
 To provide fault tolerance HDFS uses a replication technique.
 In that, it makes copies of the blocks and stores in on different DataNodes.
 Replication factor decides how many copies of the blocks get stored.
 It is 3 by default but we can configure to any value.